cmatts-projects/aws-test-suite-ts/README.md

 Features:
 * Bulk logging of metrics
 * Getting average statistics from metrics

-## Kinesis Streams (TODO)
-The Kinesis example demonstrates how to send and retrieve messages using a Kinesis data stream.

-Features:
-* Creation of a stream
-* Waiting for the stream to be active
-* Use of a Kinesis Producer to batch message send requests
-* Listening to a Kinesis stream and collecting messages

 ## S3
 The S3 example demonstrates how to store and retrieve content in an S3 bucket.